FlyingIsland/e-Arth-Solutions/S-008_GreatSchools/README.md

 Other info :
 -interval parameter is of number od seconds to wailt after each request -skipcity => When 1 then skip the state and city extraction part and jump to school list extraction part
-	  => When 0 then will extract te state and city also
+	  => When 0 then will extract te state and city also.
+And then do school list extraction part

 The schema.sql under sql folder will create a database schema "greatschools" and create two tables "city" and "school".
 So while importing the sql file no need to specify the database schema name.